dortania/Wireless-Buyers-Guide/Airport.md

 So what are Airport adapters and why are they the preferred piece of hardware?
-Well they're genuine Apple Wireless cards pulled from MacBooks and iMacs meaning no extra configurations/kexts are required to get tis hardware up and running.Main issue is that they require an adapoter to PC hardware and are genrally bulkier making them unfavoable in laptops but perfect for desktops.
+Well, they're genuine Apple Wireless cards pulled from MacBooks and iMacs meaning no extra configurations/kexts are required to get this hardware up and running.
+The main issue is that they require an adapter to PC hardware and are generally bulkier making them unfavourable in laptops but perfect for desktops.

 # What does an Airport adapted look like?